MMRLApp/webui-dex-template/README.md

 # WebUI Dex Plugin

-A template repository to show off this feature
+This repository serves as a template to demonstrate the integration of WebUI plugins, providing a framework to enhance the WebUI experience with custom functionality.

-## Building
+## Building the Plugin

+To build the plugin, simply run the following command:

 ```shell
 gradlew build-dex
 ```

+This will compile the necessary code and generate the required `.dex` files for use within your WebUI project.

-## Setup the Plugins
+## Setting Up the Plugins

-Create a file named `plugins.json` in `/data/adb/modules/<MODID>/webroot` and place the following contents inside
+To get started with the plugin integration, create a file named `plugins.json` within the `/data/adb/modules/<MODID>/webroot` directory.
+This file will specify the plugins to be loaded.
+The `.dex`, `.jar`, or `.apk` files associated with these plugins should be placed in the `/data/adb/modules/<MODID>/webroot/plugins` directory for them to be properly loaded and utilized by the WebUI.

+Here's an example of what your `plugins.json` file should look like:

 ```json
 [